mytja/Tarok/README.md

 Everything, except StockŠkis and StockŠkis CLI is licensed under the AGPLv3 or later license.
 StockŠkis CLI and StockŠkis are licensed under GPLv3 or later respectively.

+More info on licensing is available in tarok/README.md.

 # Zavrnitve odgovornosti

 Tarok Palčka is not associated with Google LLC or any before mentioned entities.